prakashr3/IntegrationHub/DeloitteCustomerAPI/README.md

 **DELOITTE CUSTOMER API**
 ----
- Extend Deloitte Customer API to Mobile Applications, Saas applications, systems and services with the Anypoint Deloitte Customers connector from Deloitte.
+ Extend Deloitte Customer API to Mobile Applications, Saas applications, systems and services with the Anypoint Deloitte Customer connector from Deloitte.

 The Deloitte Customer API gives a consumer the power to integrate Mobile Applications used by Customer Service Representatives to retrieve and update the customer details and maintain a copy of customers details.